This audio was created using Microsoft Azure Speech Services

 That’s all changed recently.
 The cost of installing solar has dropped 70 percent over the last decade.
 The cost of electricity from batteries dropped 76 percent from 2012.
 And new companies are offering comprehensive microgrid solutions, making microgrids simpler, easier, and cheaper to deploy.

 Consider what’s changed when it comes to financing microgrids:

 - It’s possible to build cost-effective microgrids without subsidies or incentives.
 Although Sterling, a small Massachusetts town, did receive grants, they could’ve still built their microgrid without grants and earned a 7-year payback (as opposed to the 2-year payback they earned with grants).

 - You no longer need to buy microgrids outright.
-New ventures such as AlphaStruxure make the energy-as-a-service model possible.
-AlphaStruxure, the microgrid owner, handles the financial, technical, and regulatory questions, yet you retain key decision-making abilities.
+New ventures such as AlphaStruxure and GreenStruxure make the Energy-as-a-Service (EaaS) financing model possible.
+EaaS providers take on the financial, technical, operational, and regulatory burden, while you retain key decision-making abilities.
 It’s a way to introduce renewables, protect against outages, lock in energy rates, and leave operational responsibility to the experts.
 You would pay for the microgrid service over the life of the contract, but there are zero upfront costs.